 I do not know whether or not Henry Mount Langton Atcherley was one of the performers who were “away from the settlement” after December 1866.
 I have not found his name (or variants of it) in the New Zealand papers again until 1870.
 I do know that after the 18th of December 1866, Henry was no longer serving with the 1st Waikato Regiment.
 Under the terms of the agreement under which he signed up for duty back in 1863 he should have received, on the termination of his service, land and further support from the New Zealand government.
 It seems unlikely that he did however.
 The following report, from the Daily Southern Cross of 14 September 1866, is one of many in a similar vein:

-When Henry Atcherley’s name appeared once more in the New Zealand newspapers, in 1870, he had either returned to Opotiki or had never left and was still there.
-The first appearance, in the Daily Southern Cross of 8 February 1870, stated in respect of Opotiki that: “We have also a dancing-school, which is well attended, and with our favourite and really capital musicians—Messrs.
+When Henry Atcherley’s name appeared once more in the New Zealand newspapers, in 1870, he had either returned to Opotiki or had remained there since 1866.
+The first report, in the Daily Southern Cross of 8 February 1870, stated in respect of Opotiki that: “We have also a dancing-school, which is well attended, and with our favourite and really capital musicians—Messrs.
 Atcherly and Palethorpe—forms no inconsiderable attraction for all.”

 Picture credits.
 Map showing locations of Tauranga / Gate Pa / site of Battle of Te Ranga; Maketu, and Opotika: Adapted from War Map in The Long White Cloud by William Pember, published 1899 and therefore out of copyright; taken from the Project Gutenberg website.
 Redoubt, Maketu, New Zealand [1864?]: Painting by Henry Mount Langton Atcherley, image from Alexander Turnbull Library, Wellington, New Zealand, Ref A-196-009.
 Te Ua Haumene photographed around 1922: Adapted from a photo by James Cowan which is now in the public domain; taken from Wikimedia Commons.
 Notice of Militia Crown Grants in Daily Southern Cross, 29 Mar 1870: Image from Papers Past, National Library of New Zealand.